-- a.
-All applications will be considered at the same time and after the national closing date.
-Applications received after that date will be treated as late applications and will not be considered until after the main allocation of places has taken place. - b.
-A Looked-After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
-A previously Looked-After Child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order. - c.
-For a child to be considered as a Catholic, evidence of a Catholic Baptism is required.
-Baptism should take place before the closing date for applications.
+a.
+All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
+Applications received after the national closing date will be processed in accordance with Liverpool admissions scheme for schools detailed in the Liverpool admissions information booklet.

+b.
+A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.